NREL/HPC/languages/julia/how-to-guides/install-HSL-and-Ipopt.md

 Ipopt has a feature called the linear solver loader (read about it [here](https://coin-or.github.io/Ipopt/INSTALL.html#LINEARSOLVERLOADER)) which allows for loading linear solvers from a dynamic library at run time.
 We will use this feature to use the HSL solvers.

 The only thing you have to do is to make the HSL dynamic library findable.
 This is done by adding the directory containing the HSL library to the environment variable "DYLD_LIBRARY_PATH".
 This was done in the "Environment" section.
 So we should be good to go.
 To use the new linear solvers just use the `linear_solver="<solver>"` argument to `Ipopt.Optimizer`.

+**Note**: The Ipopt build that comes with Ipopt.jl seems to expect the HSL library to have the name "libhsl.dylib".
+The repo "ThirdParty-HSL" builds the library "libcoinhsl.dylib".
+The simplest fix is to go to `${MYLIB}` and put in a link that points "libhsl.dylib" to "libcoinhsl.dylib".

 The following julia code is useful for testing the HSL linear solvers are working